-2023-003 - Local Government Budget Act
+2024-003 - Local Government Budget Act

-CONDITION: The budget for the general fund was not legally adopted, and a budget was not prepared for the special revenue fund.
+CONDITION: A budget was not prepared for the special revenue fund.

-MANAGEMENT'S RESPONSE: This matter has partially been resolved.
+MANAGEMENT'S RESPONSE: This matter has been resolved.
 The Marshal instituted policies and procedures to ensure compliance with the Local Government Budget Act.
-The Marshal prepared budgets for the general fund and special revenue fund for the year ended June 30, 2024.
-Budget prepared will be adopted via procès-verbal beginning year ended June 30, 2025.
+The Marshal prepared budgets for the special revenue fund for the year ended June 30, 2025.